 A successful organization has a deliberate strategy for maximizing the value it creates.
 This strategy is effectively communicated to all participants in the business.
 The internal stakeholders understand their role in implementing the organization's vision and all processes are developed to achieve it.
 The Walker School of Business and Technology's MBA is developed with this organizational purpose in mind.
 Its aim is to teach students the business competencies needed to develop and implement value-creating ideas and solutions while building the personal skills necessary to achieve their professional aspirations.

-The Master of Business Administration at Webster University is ACBSP accredited (Accreditation Council for Business Schools and Programs).
+The Master of Business Administration at Webster University is accredited by the Accreditation Council for Business Schools and Programs.

 This purpose is made clear in the following program learning outcomes: